Pixel Buds: Design & features

 The charging case is largely similar to the prior second-generation and A-Series cases, but the Pro case is slightly larger to accommodate the larger earbuds and measures 63.2 × 50 × 25 mm.

 Firmware updates after its initial release have added several features to the Pixel Buds Pro, including a five-band equalizer (Oct 2022) and a scheduled update for spatial audio with head tracking (Jan 2023).
 Conversation detection and further noise reduction features were added in October 2023.

 Reception

 Pixel Buds Pro received positive reviews from major tech review sources, being lauded for its comfort, improved antenna performance, and premium feel.

 Pixel Buds Pro 2

 On August 13, 2024, Google announced the Pixel Buds Pro 2, an updated version of the Pixel Buds Pro, during the Made by Google '24 event.
 They released on September 26, available initially in four colors: Porcelain (off-white), Hazel (gray-green), Wintergreen (light green), and Peony (pink).

 In 2025, the Wintergreen color was replaced by Moonstone (gray-blue) to match the new color found in the Pixel 10 Pro, Pixel 10 Pro XL, Pixel 10 Pro Fold, and Pixel Watch 4 (45mm).
+Similarly, in 2026, the Wintergreen color was replaced by Olive (dark green) matching the Pixel 11 lineup.